 Our main method of delivery is via detached sessions where the team will drive to the various key areas on our planned route – such as parks, playing fields, specific shops – using one of the Hang10 vehicles that we have equipped for both leisure and educational purposes.
 By doing this we can engage with local youth in a non-invasive way and begin the crucial first-steps of strong, long-lasting relationship building – something at the heart of what we want at Uprising.
-Hang 10 partners with Ashford Borough Council and The Colyer-Fergusson Charitable Trust to deliver this project.
+Hang 10 partners with Ashford Borough Council and other charitable trusts for this project.

 Not all young people within the area will be able to make sessions all the time, let alone even know about them.
 Hang10 allows us to meet this need head-on by letting us go out into areas of Ashford to meet young people where they are at.

-The project is commissioned jointly by Collier Ferguson and Ashford Borough Council.
+The project is funded by Ashford Borough Council and other charitable trusts.

 A Typical Attendee